 The public path to git is as follows:

-You may need to install it on your local computer as well.
-Our recommendation is to use following pieces of software:
+You may need to install GIT on your local computer as well.
+Our recommendation is to use one of the following software packages:

 - Tortoise git for Windows

 - Vanilla Git for Linux system

 Deployment of a repository

 Login to your backup storage control panel.
 Please refer to your welcome mail for your login information.
 Additionally, you can refer to this article for login instructions .

 When logged in click on the services menu on your left hand and finally click on the GIT Repositories menu.
 You will be greeted by the screen you can see below.

 To create a new GIT repository enter a Repository Name and select the users you wish to grant access to the repository.
 Take care with the checkbox "allow anonymous read access?" as it allows anyone to read the contents of the repository.